 The Big Ivy Area in North Carolina, which is also known as the Coleman Boundary, was used as the location for the forest where Katniss and Gale hunt.
 It is northeast of Asheville, located near Barnardsville, and part of Pisgah National Forest.
 The Corner Rock area around the forest is also used later in the film as a backdrop for the Arena cave Katniss and Peeta hide in.

 Shelby was another location used for District 12.
-Private warehouses in the area reimagined as the district’s barter market with District 12’s “Hob” and “Reaping Ceremony.
+Private warehouses in the area were reimagined as the district’s barter market, with District 12’s “Hob” and “Reaping Ceremony.
 It is here that Peeta and Katniss are chosen as Tributes by Effie Trinket.
-The railway tracks around South Morgan Street were recreated as the districts industrial area.
+The railway tracks around South Morgan Street were recreated as the district’s industrial area.

 The Capitol

 Several scenes of the Capitol were filmed in Concord and Charlotte.
 The scenes featuring the training center were filmed in the Philip Morris Cabarrus Plant, an abandoned cigarette manufacturer.
-While, the chariot entrance of the Tributes’ was filmed in Charlotte’s Convention Centre.
+The chariot entrance of the Tributes was filmed at Charlotte’s Convention Centre.
 Another location used in Charlotte includes Knight Theatre where Peeta gives the iconic pre-game interview to Caesar Flickerman.

 The Arenas